Culinary Academy

 Course overview

-The curriculum is built around how hosts and chefs actually work onboard during charter seasons.
+The curriculum is built around the systems professional kitchens actually use: how hosts and chefs work onboard during charter seasons, and the same fundamentals that hold up in restaurants, villas, and at home.

 This professional cooking course is best for

-- Experienced hosts refining technique, presentation, and menu execution
+- Working hosts looking to elevate technique, presentation, and menu execution

-- Aspiring chefs exploring restaurant work and real kitchen rhythm
+- Aspiring chefs moving toward restaurant or private-chef work

 Duration